Step 5: How to create a portfolio website that impresses hiring managers

 A "made by Wix" banner

-Despite that, Wix still makes it pretty easy to set up a portfolio website.
-It’s almost as expensive as Squarespace when you want something without any Wix branding, but it’s also much easier for website newbies to pick up (and we’re all website newbies when we graduate).
+Despite that, Wix still makes it pretty easy to create a portfolio website in minutes.
+It’s almost as expensive as Squarespace when you want something without any Wix branding, but it’s also much easier for website newbies to pick up (and almost all of us are website newbies when we graduate).

 Option D: Existing portfolio platforms

 If you need something even faster and easier, then you can use one of these pre-existing portfolio platforms to showcase your projects.
-Just be aware that these portfolio networks aren’t very impressive and therefore won’t have much of an impact.
+Just be aware that these portfolio networks don’t carry much production value, so they might not impress hiring managers to the same extent as a fully owned website.

 They’re quick and dirty—but not a substantial solution to building a professional profile or a career for the long game.

 This is a bare-bones portfolio creation platform with an option to upgrade for $8 USD per month with your own custom domain name and a more professional-looking page.
-The paid option sounds pretty good if you’re just getting started, but the free version isn’t going to impress anyone.
+The paid option sounds pretty good if you’re just getting started, but the free version leaves a lot to be desired.

-This is a portfolio network for designers in particular (but also the most well known).
+This is a portfolio network for designers in particular (but also the most well known portfolio network).
 Graduating from a liberal arts program probably means that your skills lie elsewhere, but I wanted to include this just in case you end up exploring the world of art and design.

 The whole point of a portfolio website is to appear professional, independent, and driven (even successful, relative to your status as a recent graduate).
-Going for the cheapest and fastest solution isn’t going to impress anyone.
+Going for the cheapest and fastest solution isn’t going to impress many people, so take these with a grain of salt.
 You want to show recruiters and hiring managers that you set high standards for yourself and understand the value of clean, crisp presentation.

-With that in mind: feel free to create one or two free portfolio profiles on these sites, but put a plan in place to upgrade to a professional, standalone website if you’re serious about standing out from the crowd.
+With that in mind: feel free to create one or two free portfolio profiles on these sites, but put a plan in place to create a portfolio website without freemium branding if you’re serious about standing out from the crowd.

 Create your home page

-If you haven’t chosen your website platform yet, you’ll need to circle back to that at some point before completing this step in the road map.
+If you haven’t chosen a platform to create a portfolio website yet, then you’ll need to circle back to that at some point before completing this step in the road map.

 Now we’re going to create pages for your portfolio website in a basic structure that has four main pages: